sylchw/The-Basics-for-getting-settled-down/README.md

 2. Discover IT credit card
 - $50 bonus
+- 1% Cashback with 5% rotating categories cashback.
 - First credit card to apply for to build credit.
 - Apply after getting social security number.
 After application, call for immediate review and approval.
 Become a Discover Cardmember and get a $50 Statement Credit with your 1st purchase within 3 months.